Workplace Discrimination in California

 Sometimes a company does not have a human resources department and there are no policies in place.
 To resolve the issue, you might take your concerns directly to the Equal Employment Opportunity Commission.
 They can assist you in investigating the claim and possibly filing a lawsuit.

 The Federal EEOC states that 1 of 3 options await after you file your claim; investigation, mediation, or dismissal.
-In addition, if you believe there has been further discrimination after filing your claim, you are able to add these events to your claim.
+In addition, if you believe there has been further discrimination after filing your claim, you can add these events to your claim.
 Once these charges are added to your claim, an amended copy will be sent to your employer.

 What Laws Protect Against Discrimination in the Workplace?